 In Chinthowa and the neighbouring villages there are several hundred children; the average family size is 4 children, they are of happy disposition, enjoying playing games, dancing, singing and laughing and joking at every opportunity.

 We are caring for an ever increasing number of orphans through the Trust’s sponsorship scheme, all children are cared for within the family environment, we do not run an orphanage, the support is given to the whole family.
-Support is given to the adoptive families in various ways, the Trust pays for all items relating to school, books, pens, pencils, rulers etc..
+This support is given to the adoptive families in various ways, the Trust pays for all items relating to school, books, pens, pencils, rulers etc..
 Clothing and various food essentials are also provided, for all of the children in the family.

 Like the majority of African countries HIV/AIDS has taken its toll, likewise Malaria and TB.
-As part of our programme every family in the village has been provided with mosquito nets, aids awareness programmes are also part of our remit.
+As part of our programme every family in the village has been provided with mosquito nets, HIV/AIDS awareness programmes are also part of our remit.